lightblue-platform/lightblue-core/associations.md

 Notation: X < Y means X is an ancestor of Y. That is, X is retrieved before Y, and that the two are related.

+### Valid relation sets

-Valid relation sets: The valid relation sets of composite metadata is constructed for each leaf node X as follows:
+The valid relation sets of composite metadata is constructed for each leaf node X as follows:

   - X is in the valid relation set of X
   - Ancestors of X are in the valid relation set of X